ajstyle007/Cx-Churn-Prediction-Model-Using-ANN-and-PyTorch-/README.md

 ![app_image](https://github.com/user-attachments/assets/b088e200-9cf8-4657-b270-859f70a4584b)

 ### Table of Contents
-- Dataset
+- 📁 Dataset
-- Installation
-- Workflow
+- 🧩 Workflow
-- Model Architecture
+- 🏗️ Model Architecture
-- Results
+- 📈 Results
-- Deployment
+- 🚀 Deployment
-- Conclusion
+- 📝 Conclusion

-### Dataset
+### 📁 Dataset
 The dataset was sourced from Kaggle: Credit Card Customer Churn Prediction.
 It contains customer demographics, account information, and usage metrics, which were processed and fed into the neural network model.

-### Workflow
+### 🧩 Workflow
 1. Data Collection
 Downloaded the dataset from Kaggle and loaded it into a pandas DataFrame.